 On the other hand, if your room has reasonably flexible finishes, you can pick almost any darn green you want…

 Farrow & Ball’s Green Smoke (the tile floor has MINOR violet-pink undertones)

-GREEN PAINT COLOURS IN NORTH OR EAST-FACING ROOMS
+GREEN PAINT COLORS IN NORTH OR EAST-FACING ROOMS

-If you’re hoping to paint your north-facing room a green paint colour, I highly suggest reading up on the best paint colours for north-facing light.
-The quick n’ dirty is that northern light is a gray light with a subtle cool (blue) undertone.
+If you’re hoping to paint your north-facing room a green paint color, I highly suggest reading up on the best paint colors for north-facing light.
+The quick n’ dirty is that northern light is gray with a subtle cool (blue) undertone.

 What does this mean?

 If you paint a north-facing room green with a cool blue undertone, you might find that things look a titbit nipply as your northern light ENCOURAGES this combination even cooler.
 If you want to BALANCE the temperature of your natural light, and if it suits your room’s interior finishes, consider the following…

 - Warm green paint colors.

 - Warm grays with a green undertone, as even these have a touch of yellow hiding in them.